JustinPsHub/PropertyTracker/README.md

 3 features are:

-EF core
+-EF core

-Implemented a regular expression to ensure email addresses entered to the Person table are email addresses Created a class which inherits one or more properties from its parent
+-Implemented a regular expression to ensure email addresses entered to the Person table are email addresses

+-Created a class which inherits one or more properties from its parent